-Olympia lays the foundations for future releases of our game-changing Radix technologies.
+Olympia laid the foundation for future releases of Radix technologies.

-- Radix Engine v1 - allows transfer of tokens and instantiation of new tokens without custom code.
+- Radix Engine v1 - allowed transfer of tokens and instantiation of new tokens without custom code.

 - Simplified and unsharded form of our groundbreaking Cerberus consensus protocol

-- The first implementation of our Delegated Proof of Stake system for Sybil protection, allowing XRD token holders to stake XRD in the Radix Desktop Wallet.
+- The first implementation of Radix’s Delegated Proof of Stake system for Sybil protection, allowing XRD token holders to stake XRD in the now deprecated Radix Desktop Wallet.

 Alexandria was the first look at our custom-built programming language - Scrypto, and Blueprints and Components as part of the Radix Engine v2 execution environment.
 The Alexandria release was a developer-focused package that allows them to experiment with Scrypto development on a local network “simulator” environment.
 This gave developers a way to develop and test code in a safe environment to begin preparing for the ability to deploy code to a real public network at the release of Babylon.